 ![]() |

-Photo by Wilvia Dsouza; Garcinia indica |
+| Photo by Wilvia Dsouza; Garcinia indica |

 - Endure the balance of the savory

-Brinda, Brindan, bhirand, panarpuli, amsool, etc. are the names given to this fruit.
+Garcinia indica, also known as kokum, or red mango, is a tropical evergreen tree endemic to the Western Ghats of India that has maroon hard skin on the exterior and seeds covered with white flesh.
+These fruits are used in the culinary, pharmaceutical, and cosmetic industries.
+Traditionally used in tropical regions, as they grow mostly on the western coast of India.Brinda, Brindan, bhirand, panarpuli, amsool, etc. are the names given to this fruit.
 Most of our parents would prepare the drink panarpuli for guests or themselves, especially in summer.
 It tastes heavenly with a mix of sweet and sour tastes.

-Kokum juice is heavily used in Maharashtra, Gujarat, and other places where there is too much heat as kokum is the cooling ingredient in both food and drinks.
+Kokum juice is heavily used in Maharashtra, Gujarat, and other places where there is too much heat, as kokum is the cooling ingredient in both food and drinks.

-Red mangoes have a very attractive look inside out.
+Red mangoes have a very attractive look inside and out.
 It can be eaten raw, or one can prepare juice, or it can be cooked.
 In Asia and Antarctica, there are almost 200 species of Garcinia Indica, the term mainly used for the tree.
 Chocolates, medicines, and cosmetics are prepared with the seeds of the fruit.

 ![]() |

-Photo by Wilvia Dsouza; Garcinia indica or Amsool |
+| Photo by Wilvia Dsouza; Ripe raw Mangoe (Brinda) |

 There are lots of benefits to using this fruit.
-It’s used as a treatment for burns, skin allergies, insect bites, sun exposure, etc. Most importantly, it’s a refrigerant for our bodies that shields us from heating.
+It’s used as a treatment for burns, skin allergies, insect bites, sun exposure, etc. Most importantly, it’s a refrigerant for our bodies that shields us from heat.

 Watch this short video: